nicweeaboo/nhentai-downloader/README.md

 The program will ask the user to input a search/tag, the page want to be downloaded and if want to download the sort by recents or popular.

+Once the program is executed it creates a new folder with name of your search/tag input and save each manga in their individually folders.

 ![](image.png)

 ## Installation